duke-libraries/rails-dev-vagrant/README.md

 ## Using Vagrant on Windows

-You will need to have ssh.exe on your path to connect to vagrant.
+You will need to have ssh.exe on your path to connect to Vagrant.
 Git installs one, but you may still need to add it to your path.